Breast Reduction London

 Breast Reduction Care and Recovery

 For the best surgical results, careful recovery is essential.
-You will be given a supportive bra to wear for 4-6 weeks whilst you heal.
-Appropriate pain relief is provided and you should see swelling and bruising resolve within a month.
+We will give you a supportive bra to wear for 4-6 weeks whilst you heal.
+We will provide you with appropriate pain relief, and you should see swelling and bruising resolve within a month.

 When sleeping it is best to lie on your back for around 14 days.
 All patients are advised to refrain from exerting themselves or engaging in exercise or heavy lifting during this period.
 For reasons of safety you should not drive within this time either.

-We will review you in our clinic to ensure your breast reduction surgery gives the best results it can.
+We will review you in our clinic to ensure your breast reduction surgery produces the best possible results.
 Whilst you are in the recovery period we advise that you take time off work, usually 1 to 2 weeks.

 Scar visibility is mostly dictated by surgical skill and aftercare.
 Our dedicated team understand the need for an excellent aesthetic result and strive to achieve this for all of our patients.